Generic selectors

 Those who are truly converted will humbly and sincerely seek to reconcile with each other at least to the extent that agape love is restored between them as we discussed before.
 When people reconcile offenses, Matthew 18 becomes unnecessary.

-PRINCIPLE: Matthew 18 only applies to converted Christians and is a last resort for dealing with an unresolved offense.
+PRINCIPLE: Matthew 18 only applies to converted Christians and is a LAST RESORT for dealing with an unresolved offense.

-When offenses are not reconciled, Matthew 18 is the applicable statute because it is focused on two situations: 1) how the victim and Church deal with an unrepentant offender and, 2) how God deals with an unforgiving victim.
+When offenses are not reconciled, Matthew 18 is the applicable statute because it is focused on two situations: 1) how the victim and ekklesia deal with an unrepentant offender and, 2) how God deals with an unforgiving victim.

 Part 1: Nature of Offenses (Matt.
 18:1-15)